 Choose File/New to start a new coding session.
-Select Stage and click on the left-most icon underneath to select a new backdrop from the library, as shown in Figure 90.
+Select Stage and click on the bottom icon underneath to choose a new backdrop from the library, as shown in Figure 90.

 Figure 90: Scratch has a range of resources, backdrops, sounds and sprites in its library